igorschultz/FalconGCP/gcp/docs/add_gcp_organization.md

 ```

 ### Step 5: Grant CrowdStrike service account access to the project by binding the previously created role

-If you created a project-level role on step 2, run this command:

-If you created an organization-level role on step 2, run this command:

 ```sh
 gcloud alpha organizations add-iam-policy-binding $ORG_ID \